 The Governing Board recognizes the need to establish a process to allow employees and job applicants to have their concerns heard in an expeditious and unbiased manner.
-The Board expects that employees will make every effort to resolve complaints and disagreements informally before filing a formal complaint.
+The Board expects that employees will make every effort to

 The Board prohibits retaliation against complainants.
 The Superintendent or designee may keep a complainant's identity confidential, except to the extent necessary to investigate the complaint.